vinod-amagi/amgdoc/epg/amagi-gracenote-integration.md

 #### Delivering EPG into Gracenote

 For linear channels operated by Amagi, the schedules can be delivered into Gracenote when the content partner needs to publish their channel in Gracenote.
-This happens typically when the channel is delivered to certain platforms such as Xumo, Amazon etc., who retrieve the EPG only from Gracenote.
+This is needed typically when the channel is delivered to certain platforms such as Xumo, Amazon etc., who retrieve the EPG only from Gracenote.

-Amagi EPG system generates the EPG based on schedules sourced from the Cloudport playlists (or other supported schedule sources) and metadata sourced from the content partners and delivers to Gracenote in a pre-defined XML format into an FTP server hosted by Gracenote.
+Amagi EPG system generates the EPG using schedules sourced from the Cloudport playlists (or other supported schedule sources) and metadata sourced from the content partners and delivers to Gracenote in a pre-defined XML format into an FTP server hosted by Gracenote.

 The schedule sources are scanned for new/modified schedules periodically (approximately every 3 hours).
 If found, the updated EPG is generated and delivered to the FTP.